stoermelder/vcvrack-packone/docs/Mirror.md

 - Added in v1.8.0: The context menu option _Sync module presets_ works even if the mirrored module does not have any parameters, like [VCV Host](https://library.vcvrack.com/VCV-Host/Host).

+- Parameter changes are not reported back to the plugin-host by default if MIRROR is used in a plugin-version of VCV Rack.
+In v2.2.0 a context menu option has been added to enable this behavior - it might cause higher CPU usage of the plugin.

 MIRROR was added in v1.6 of PackOne.